 The canvas material is waterproof yet breathable minimising condensation.
 It keeps in warmth at night but stays cool inside when the sun is hot.
 The windows and blinds can be fully opened to allow a good through-flow of air which keeps the tent very comfortable inside.

-The groundsheet on this model is clip-up not seal-in which makes for quick assembly (great for rapid deployment of multiple tents).
+The groundsheet on this model is clip-up not seal-in which makes for quick assembly (great for rapid deployment of multiple tents - not so good for long term semi-permanent set ups).

 We have been camping for many years and have owned many types of tents from lightweight mountain tents through to 8 berth canvas bungalows.
 Our newest tent before the Lotus Belle was an Outwell Minnesota 4 with the front extension which we purchased about 3 years ago.
 The Outwell we were very pleased with but impossible to pitch single-handed.
 An accident in 2011 meant I could no longer lift my left arm above shoulder height, so pitching the Outwell became a painful experience.